code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/windows/installing-and-configuring-apache-mysql-and-php-in-windows.md

 1. Type `choco install apache-httpd` from the PowerShell to install Apache.
 2. Take all the defaults.
-3. Type `gcm apache-httpd` to retrieve the path to Apache’s binary.
+3. Type `gcm httpd` to retrieve the path to Apache’s binary.
 Copy the path.
 4. Edit your Environment Variable to include this new path.
 5. Restart the PowerShell.
 6. Type `httpd -k install` to install the primary Apache service.